Samandarin: Biological effects

-Samandarin is extremely toxic (LD50 = 70 µg/kg in mice, LD50 = 700-900 µg/kg in dogs) but little is known about its precise mechanism of action.
-Samandarin mainly affects the central nervous system, specifically the spinal cord.
+Samandarin is extremely toxic (LD50 = 70 μg/kg in mice, LD50 = 700-900 μg/kg in dogs) but little is known about its precise mechanism of action.
+Samandarin mainly affects the central nervous system, specifically neurons in the spinal cord.
 No treatment or antidote is known for the poison.
-Although samandarin has shown to have some local anesthetic effects, there are currently no therapeutic uses for samandarin.
+Although samandarin is thought to have some local anesthetic effects, there are currently no therapeutic uses for samandarin.

 Samandarin poisoning can occur through transdermal exposure or oral ingestion.
 In the early stages of samandarin poisoning, there is over-excitation of the muscles – restlessness, hypertension, rapid breathing, dilated pupils, and increased mucus and saliva.
 In the later stages, samandarin can cause convulsions, dyspnea, and paralysis.
 Death eventually occurs by respiratory paralysis after a few hours.
 Animals poisoned with samandarin show hemorrhaging in the internal organs.

-Hallucinogenic and aphrodisiac effects from samandarin ingestion have been rumored and reported by media but are largely unfounded.
+The hallucinogenic and aphrodisiac effects of this molecule class have been mentioned in folklore and reported by media but are largely unfounded.

 Synthesis

 By the salamander

 Habermehl and Haaf have investigated the biosynthesis of samandarin with in vivo and in vitro experiments.
-Samandarin is synthesized from cholesterol precursors in the liver, testes, or ovaries.
-They found that the enlargement of ring A occurs by nitrogen insertion from a glutamine residue.
+Samandarin is synthesized from cholesterol in the liver, testes, or ovaries.
+They found that the enlargement of ring A occurs by nitrogen insertion from glutamine.
 The degradation of the carbon chain and hydroxylation of ring D is shown through the intermediates in the scheme below.

 The carbon chain on the D ring of cholesterol is degraded by functionalizations with carboxyl groups and sequential decarboxylation reactions.
 A hydroxyl group is also installed on the adjacent carbon to yield samandarin.
 These steps are performed by enzymes in the salamander.
 The details of the biosynthesis have not been elucidated completely.